Author: Kathy Satterfield

 REVISE OR RETIRE?

 Under ASTM guidelines, each standard must undergo a review process by the Task Group and be reissued or retired every eight years.
 The Transaction Screen is part of the environmental due diligence policies of many lenders and investors with many treating it as a first-cut to identify any potential environmental concerns which could trigger a more in-depth Phase I environmental site assessment.
 In addition, the U.S. Small Business Administration’s environmental guidelines (SOP 50 10 5(F) also include a carve-out for Transaction Screens in instances where a signed questionnaire from the current owner/operator is not available.
-(For a complete look at the SBA policy, see EDR’s flow chart.)

 The Task Group was strongly in favor of retaining the Transaction Screen for low risk environmental due diligence where seeking CERCLA liability protection is not a goal and where, in the absence of the Transaction Screens, users would likely forego performing any type of environmental due diligence.
 Balloting conducted by the ASTM Task Group last year supported the position that Transaction Screens fill a unique need on the spectrum of environmental due diligence—specifically for low-risk properties, and as a result, the group made the decision to reissue the standard with several important revisions, rather than retire it.